braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/global_search.md

 # Global search

 Global search is a powerful feature that helps you locate campaigns, Canvases, segments, and email templates within Braze with greater ease.
-Use the global search to find what you're looking for without the hassle of scrolling and navigating through menus.
+Use the global search to find what you're looking for quickly and easily from anywhere in the Braze platform.

 {% alert important %}
 Global search is currently in early access and is under active development.
 Please share your thoughts, suggestions, and any issues you encounter using the feedback option at the bottom-right of the search dropdown.
 If you are interested in participating in the early access, please get in touch with your customer success manager.